nielskee/draft-articles/TechnicalHiringPart2.md

   their knowledge and expertise - at whatever level - are attributes to look out for.

-- Ethical : you want to hire developers who care - about their users, customers, and colleagues.
+- Ethical developers : you want to hire developers who care about their users, customers, and colleagues.
 If I see some indications that developers are motivated by making things better for people, this makes me happy.
 This could be adoption of better test-driven approaches, more secure code to protect users, more efficient code to improve battery life on a user's device, improving readability and clarity of code for their colleagues.

 - Bias for action : it's something of a Silicon Valley term, but it's widely applicable in tech as a desirable trait.
 You want people who